-So take the test, but I would like to point out, for simplification, that there is one key component of every single emotionally destructive relationship.
+In this article though, I want to tell you about the one key component of every single emotionally destructive relationship.
 If this one thing is present in your relationship, you are being emotionally abused.
 Period.

-Your spouse doesn’t take responsibility for his behavior.
+“My Husband doesn’t take responsibility for his behavior.”

 That’s it.
 You can have an infinite number of variants as far as specific behaviors and abuse tactics, but boil it all down, and you get this at the bottom of the pan every. single. time.